jeffh/Robot/README.md

 allViews(ofClass(@"UIButton"));
 ```

-You can also filter by parent view state:
+You can also filter by the parent view using another predicate:

 ```objc
 // find all views that have UIViews as superviews